General Conditions of Carriage

 - we or our authorised agents have agreed, before you check in, to provide for your special needs or give you special assistance;

-We may decide not to carry:
+- For safety reasons, we may decide not to carry:

 - pregnant women;